aws-deepracer-community/deepracer-for-cloud/docs/index.md

 # Support

 * For general support it is suggested to join the [AWS DeepRacing Community](https://deepracing.io/).
-The Community Slack has a channel #dr-drfc-setup where the community provides active support.
+The Community Slack has a channel #dr-training-local where the community provides active support.
 * Create a GitHub issue if you find an actual code issue, or where updates to documentation would be required.